William Shakespeare's Sonnet 129: Love Turns To Lust

 Take careful note of the three quatrains (the first twelve lines) building up and up before the release at lines 13 and 14.
 There is skilful use of punctuation and varying stress which helps increase the tension as the sonnet progresses.

-The last two lines tell us that everyone knows about lust and it's temptations but men especially are helpless to resist.
+- The last two lines, thirteen and fourteen tell the reader that everyone knows about lust and it's temptations but men especially are helpless to resist.

 There seems little doubt that this poem was fuelled by personal experience.
 It's not a dry literary exercise in syllabics and beats per line, it's too powerful for that.

 Did William Shakespeare go through hell in his more intimate relationships?
 Was he thwarted by a dark lady of his dreams?
 Was a triangle of love involved?

 It's difficult to believe that this young genius, away from his wife and domestic restraints, the world at his feet, didn't enjoy himself socially and sexually from time to time with members of the opposite sex.

 But the darker elements of the sonnet point to dissatisfaction.
 Perhaps the poet craved a meaningful relationship yet experienced only sensual frustration.
 Many adult males have been there at one time or another.

 As lovers waking up alone with a profound ache, disheveled, full of regret.
 You loved someone but they shunned your advances.
 You gave it one more try but the result was a disaster.
 Lust got the better of you again, you swallowed the bait and madness ensued.

 William Shakespeare's Lost Years - The Reason For Sonnet 129?